WELCOME!

 Our Parish depends on your support!
 You are now able to donate using Paypal and We Share.
 Please click on the links below to support our Mission.
 These are direct and safe ways to give online.
 You can also mail your donations to our parish.
 Thank you for your generosity!

-Misconceptions about God abound, even among Christians, and these misconceptions can become obstacles in our relationship with God.
-Join Augustine Institute Assistant Professor Dr. Elizabeth Klein for a careful study of Scripture that will lead you to a deeper and clearer awareness of who God is, equipping you to share this truth with others.
+Misconceptions about God are common, even among Christians, and can hinder our relationship with Him.
+Join Dr. Elizabeth Klein, Assistant Professor at the Augustine Institute, for a study of Scripture that deepens your understanding of who God is and equips you to share this truth with others.

 Starting in the Old Testament, Dr. Klein presents what God says about himself at various points in salvation history, and how he revels to Israel that “the Lord is one” (Deuteronomy 6:4).
 Moving to the New Testament, Dr. Klein shows how this one God then reveals himself as three.
 Along the way you’ll get answers to questions such as, How can God be transcendent and personal?
 If God is one, how can Jesus be God?
 What does it mean that “God is love” (1 John 4:8)?
 Why is the doctrine of the trinity the central mystery of our faith when the word “Trinity” never appears in the Bible?